-Generally, insurers are to ensure that insurance agents comply with the law and all relevant HKFI Codes.
+Generally, insurers are to ensure that insurance agents comply with all applicable laws.
 Specifically, insurers should give attention to the following:

-- (a) Registration: all insurance agents must be registered under the provisions of the Insurance Ordinance and governed by the Code of Practice for the Administration of Insurance Agents (see 5.2.2 below). - (b) Complaints: proper procedures should be in place to deal with complaints against insurance agents. - (c) Adequate Support: insurers should ensure that insurance agents have adequate support to perform their duties efficiently. - (d) Miscellaneous: insurers must not seek to limit their liability for the actions of their insurance agents and should ensure as far as possible that the insurance agents act fairly and honestly.
+- (a) Complaints: proper procedures should be in place to deal with complaints against insurance agents. - (b) Adequate Support: insurers should ensure that insurance agents have adequate support to perform their duties efficiently. - (c) Miscellaneous: insurers must not seek to limit their liability for the actions of their insurance agents and should ensure as far as possible that the insurance agents act fairly and honestly.